RedMarlin raises $10 million to fight counterfeiting with AI

 Counterfeiting isn’t a new problem, but it’s a growing one.
 The global market for fake goods is estimated to exceed $1.2 trillion.
 Counterfeits take roughly $300 billion worth of revenue away from brands that have to compete with them.
 In worse news still, roughly two out of every five products purchased online was counterfeit, according to the U.S. Government of Accountability Office.

 Perhaps it’s unsurprising that fraud prevention and phishing detection startup RedMarlin recently secured capital from an investor cohort.
-The Los Angeles-based company this morning announced that it has raised $10 million in series A funding led by Thomvest Ventures, with participation from Crosslink Capital, Cyber Mentor Fund, Nexxus Venture Partners, and Rain Capital.
+The Los Altos-based company this morning announced that it has raised $10 million in series A funding co-led by Thomvest Ventures and Crosslink Capital, with participation from Cyber Mentor Fund, Nexxus Venture Partners, and Rain Capital.
 CEO Abhishek Dubey said the new funds will be used to grow RedMarlin’s engineering and sales teams while furthering its go-to-market strategy.

 The funding comes after a year in which RedMarlin’s revenue grew tenfold.